exyi/anyexec2C/WORKING_LANGUAGES.md

 ## Rust

-Standard `rustc` compiler does not work.
-The binaries are sometimes too big and must be stripped.
-But even if you do that, the binary does not execute properly.
-Currently, we have no idea why.
+Rust works without standard library.
+It's necessary to use `#[no_std]` and external crate `libc`, which will provide the most basic functionality.
+And the binaries are sometimes too big.
+You can make them considerably smaller by stripping symbols with `strip`.

 ## C

 It's pretty much useless, but you can run any C binaries.
-The two main compilers, GCC and `clang`, both work out of the box.
+The two main compilers, `GCC` and `clang`, both work out of the box.

 ## Python